-Perceived Conflict between the Notions of Growth and Preservation Just like growth does not necessarily equate to economic development, growth does not necessarily equate to change, much less to "bad" change.
+Resolving the Perceived Conflict between Growth and Preservation

+Just like growth does not necessarily equate to economic development, growth does not necessarily equate to change, much less to "bad" change.
 However, altering mindsets about these notions is difficult.
-More dialogue and education about the balance between growth and community preservation may be the only possible course of action at this time.
-If the city elects to do a full plan update in 2016 to comply with the amended requirements of Chapter 163, F.S., we recommend that the city consider incorporating a new historic preservation element in the comprehensive plan.
+WRT recommends more community dialogue and education about the balance between growth and preservation, which can be conducted as part of a community-wide visioning process.
+In addition, when the city updates its comprehensive plan in 2016 to comply with the amended requirements of Chapter 163, F.S., we recommend that the city consider incorporating a new historic preservation element in the comprehensive plan.

 Many residents identify Winter Park with the city's historic downtown.
 To these residents, it is critical to retain the "village" atmosphere that, to them, epitomizes the city.
 However, Winter Park is not a monolithic community.
 The historic downtown and neighborhoods do not represent the sole identity of Winter Park.
 There are areas in Winter Park today that are in need of renewal, with configurations and functional characteristics quite different from those of the historic downtown.
+Imposing too-stringent regulations can create unintended impediments to rehabilitation, re-use, and redevelopment and therefore deter necessary reinvestment in areas that are experiencing obsolescence.